rickgode/Windows-RotorHazard-Install/README.md

 **Edit the config.json file**

-1. Edit the Config file
+1. Edit the Config file using notepad

 You can open up notepad with a command to edit the config.json file.